-- 1 The heaviest use of this unit is currently by big game hunters, the majority from out of state. - 2 Big Game Transporters and Guides from the Homer area concentrate efforts in this unit for - 3 spring black bear hunting.
-Mountain goats are pursued when the season opens in late4 summer. - 5 - 6 Access to the alpine environment east of the Sadie Tutka unit was recently improved - 7 through development of a terra trail.
-Access and use of this area are expected to increase but - 8 remain at low levels.
-A perhaps surprising (and low-level) use on the outer coast is visitation - 9 by surfers on the remote beaches. - 10 - 11 Airplane use is known to occur on marine waters and beaches throughout this region to - 12 transport hikers and hunters.
-Petrof Lake offers freshwater floatplane access to users and - 13 residents of the Petrof Lake subdivision.
-Home Cove, Herring Pete Cove and Mike's Bay on - 14 Nuka Island are common places for camping, while the beach south of Petrof Lake offers - 15 favorable landing spots for boats and kayaks if the ocean tides are not too large. - 16
+The heaviest use of this unit is currently by big game hunters, the majority from out of state.
+Big game transporters and guides from the Homer area concentrate efforts in this unit for spring black bear hunting.
+Mountain goats are pursued when the season opens in late summer.

+Access to the alpine environment east of the Sadie - Tutka unit was recently improved through development of a terra trail.
+Access and use of this area are expected to increase but remain at low levels.
+A perhaps surprising (and low-level) use on the outer coast is visitation by surfers on the remote beaches.

+Airplane use is known to occur on marine waters and beaches throughout this region to transport hikers and hunters.
+Petrof Lake offers freshwater floatplane access to users and residents of the Petrof Lake subdivision.
+Float planes drop off and pick up hunters and Tutka Alpine Traverse hikers at Taylor Bay.
+Home Cove, Herring Pete Cove, and Mike's Bay on Nuka Island are common places for camping, while the beach south of Petrof Lake offers favorable landing spots for boats and kayaks if the ocean tides are not too large.

-- 18 This unit will continue to be managed to provide a remote wilderness experience where - 19 natural processes are maintained and development is minimal.
-Current and anticipated use - 20 levels are considered low due to the area's remoteness and difficult access via aircraft or - 21 boat.
-Trails in this unit should be developed to a minimum standard to provide access while - 22 maintaining the wilderness and scenic character of the area.
-The majority of new trails - should be developed to a Class 2 standard with minimal route identification.
-In some limited - cases, trails may need to be developed to a slightly higher standard to address increased use, - 25 impacts to resources, or other management concerns.
-Some facilities will be developed to - enhance access, use, provide safety to the visiting public, and to address anticipated impacts - to natural resources.
-These facilities will be sited and designed to minimize visual impacts - 28 while still serving to facilitate use.
-Motorized access shall remain restricted to methods - 29 provided in general and unit specific regulations.
-Use levels are anticipated to be low in the 30 near-term. - 31
+This unit will continue to be managed to provide a remote wilderness experience where natural processes are maintained and development is minimal.
+Current and anticipated use levels are considered low due to the area's remoteness and difficult access via aircraft or boat.
+Trails in this unit should be developed to a minimum standard to provide access while maintaining the wilderness and scenic character of the area.
+The majority of new trails should be developed to a Class 2 standard with minimal route identification.
+In some limited cases, trails may need to be developed to a slightly higher standard to address increased use, impacts to resources, or other management concerns.
+Some facilities will be developed to enhance access, use, provide safety to the visiting public, and to address anticipated impacts to natural resources.
+These facilities will be sited and designed to minimize visual impacts while still serving to facilitate use.
+Motorized access shall remain restricted to methods provided in general and unit specific regulations.
+Use levels are anticipated to be low in the near-term.

-33 Petrof Lake Subdivision
+Petrof Lake Subdivision

-- 34 An area bordering Petrof Lake Subdivision is zoned Recreational Development.
-This zone - 35 will have a somewhat higher level of recreational use and recreational facility development - 36 to facilitate use of the lands and waters adjacent to the Petrof Lake Subdivision.
-The Natural - 37 Zone surrounding this area is meant to serve as buffer between the Recreational - 38 Development and Wilderness Zones. - 39 - 40 Development in Wilderness Zone - 41 Undirected use results in pioneering of new camping sites, issues associated with human - 42 waste, fire pit development, and compacted soil and vegetation loss.
-These impacts are more - 43 visible in the alpine environment; however, they occur wherever multi-day use occurs and is - 44 not directed to developed facilities.
-DPOR should, to the greatest extent practicable, direct - 45 use and construct facilities that minimize the impacts of people recreating in this unit to
+An area bordering Petrof Lake Subdivision is zoned Recreational Development.
+This zone will have a somewhat higher level of recreational use and recreational facility development to facilitate use of the lands and waters adjacent to the Petrof Lake Subdivision.
+The Natural Zone surrounding this area is meant to serve as buffer between the Recreational Development and Wilderness Zones.

+Development in Wilderness Zone

+Undirected use results in pioneering of new camping sites, issues associated with human waste, fire pit development, and compacted soil and vegetation loss.
+These impacts are more visible in the alpine environment; however, they occur wherever multi-day use occurs and is not directed to developed facilities.
+DPOR should, to the greatest extent practicable, direct use and construct facilities that minimize the impacts of people recreating in this unit to preserve the scenic resources and wilderness character.
+Only minimal clearing of a site will be undertaken for construction of structures and facilities.
+All structures will be visually screened where possible to preserve the scenic resources and wilderness character.
+An exception will be the proposed mountain huts on the Tutka Alpine Traverse Trail.
+Due to the location of these structures in alpine habitat, they cannot be visually screened.
+They will however be constructed to resemble the character of other mountain huts in Alaska.